Sweater curse

 The "sweater curse" or "curse of the love sweater" is a term used by knitters and crocheters to describe the belief that if a knitter or crocheter gives a hand-knit sweater to a significant other, it will lead to the recipient breaking up with the knitter.
 In an alternative formulation, the relationship will end before the sweater is even completed.
-The belief is widely discussed in knitting publications, and some knitters claim to have experienced it.
-In a 2005 poll, 15% of active knitters said that they had experienced the sweater curse firsthand, and 41% considered it a possibility that should be taken seriously.
+The belief is widely discussed in knitting publications, and some knitters reported having experienced it.
+In a 2005 poll, 15% of active knitters reported having experienced the sweater curse firsthand, and 41% considered it a possibility that should be taken seriously.

 Despite its name, the "sweater curse" is treated in knitting literature not as a superstition governed by paranormal forces, but rather as a real-world pitfall of knitting that has rational explanations.
 Several plausible mechanisms for the sweater curse have been proposed, but it has not been studied systematically.

 Existence

-The existence of the phenomenon is anecdotal, and may be related to confirmation bias; knitters may remember breakups more clearly after giving a hand-knit sweater, which represents a significant investment of money (typically over $100), effort (~100,000 stitches), time (as much as a year) and romantic imagination.
+The existence of the phenomenon is anecdotal, and may be related to confirmation bias; knitters may remember breakups more clearly after giving a hand-knit sweater, which represents a significant investment of money (typically over $100), effort (~100,000 stitches), time (as much as a year), and romantic imagination.